keploy/community-blog/cm6evxisi000m08la46w6gyqt.md

 Focus on writing small, isolated tests that cover important cases and provide quick, actionable feedback.
 And remember, a unit test should never feel like a chore - it should enhance your workflow, not slow you down!
 So, next time you write a unit test, ask yourself: **Is this test truly good way to write?**

+## Related Resource

+If you're interested in going deeper into how different types of unit tests behave — including deterministic, non-deterministic, and flaky tests — check out our [comprehensive guide on behavioral unit test types](https://keploy.io/blog/community/understanding-different-types-of-behavioral-unit-tests)

 ## FAQ

 ### **Why are unit tests so important?**